-In 2018, the Pew Research Center conducted a study to determine the prevalence of sexual harassment in the workplace and how the #MeToo movement affected thoughts regarding the topic.
-It is important to note that this study was conducted in 2018, before the passage of SB 1343 mandating sexual harassment training in California workplaces.
-More research is needed to ascertain the effect of this renewed attention and legislation addressing the subject.
-Data from the Pew Research study indicated that 44% of individuals in the United States have received unwanted sexual advances or verbal or physical harassment of a sexual nature.
-Among women, 59% had ever experienced sexual harassment; 69% of these incidents were in a professional or workplace setting.
-Among men, 27% had ever experienced sexual harassment, and 61% of these incidents were in a professional workplace setting [8].
-It is evident that workplace sexual harassment is a major issue, given that such a large portion of the population has been a victim [8].
+In 2018, one year before the passage of SB 1343 mandating sexual harassment training in California workplaces, the Pew Research Center conducted a study to determine the prevalence of sexual harassment in the workplace and how the #MeToo movement affected thoughts regarding the topic.
+Data from the study indicated that 44% of individuals in the United States had received unwanted sexual advances or verbal or physical harassment of a sexual nature.
+Among women, 59% had experienced sexual harassment, and 69% of these incidents were in a professional or workplace setting.
+Among men, 27% had experienced sexual harassment, and 61% of these incidents were in a professional workplace setting [8].